Executive Director: Louise Kerr (email@example.com)

-Exhibitions Coordinator: Rebecca Zeh (firstname.lastname@example.org)
+Exhibitions and Membership Coordinator: Rebecca Zeh (firstname.lastname@example.org)

 Rebecca is a fine artist who grew up in the Saratoga Springs area.
 In 2012 she received her BFA with a concentration in drawing from Pratt Institute.
 She has had a passion for the arts since a very young age and has exhibited her work in several businesses and art galleries in the Capital Region as well as some during her time at school in New York City.
 Prior to joining the Saratoga Arts team, she was a custom framing specialist at a local craft store for several years.
 She gained knowledge in coordinating art shows from working as gallery manager at Spring Street Gallery, gallery assistant at Mimosa Gallery as well as volunteering at Saratoga Arts.
 As an artist with roots in the Capital Region she is passionate about providing opportunities for regional and emerging artists.
 In her spare time she attends modern dance classes that she has been taking since she was a little girl.
 She also loves to travel with her husband, and she visits art museums and galleries as much as she can!
 Her home, which is also her studio, is located in Ballston Lake, NY.

 Grant Coordinator: Charlie Owens (email@example.com)